drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/4_3_0_0_0_1.png){: loading=lazy }
 ### Drug Metabolizing Enzymes

-Although there are biotransformations of the drug that can occur spontaneously in vivo, most drug metabolism in the body is catalyzed by specific cellular enzymes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/drug-metabolizing-enzymes-fe78c3c9'><i class='fa fa-play' aria-hidden='true'></i></button>Although there are biotransformations of the drug that can occur spontaneously in vivo, most drug metabolism in the body is catalyzed by specific cellular enzymes.
 Inside the cell many enzymes are located in the endoplasmic reticulum (referred to as "microsomal enzymes" due to their isolation method).
 Other enzymes are located in the mitochondria, cytosol, lysosomes, or in the cell membrane.
 Major drug metabolizing enzymes are listed below.

 ![](https://media.drugdesign.org/course/adme-properties/4_4_0_0_0_1.png){: loading=lazy }
 #### Cytochrome P-450 (CYP)

-The most important phase I metabolism enzymatic system is the cytochrome P-450 (CYP), a heme protein superfamily.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/cytochrome-p-450-cyp-43d121f5'><i class='fa fa-play' aria-hidden='true'></i></button>The most important phase I metabolism enzymatic system is the cytochrome P-450 (CYP), a heme protein superfamily.
 There are more than 50 CYP families (homology >40%) with up to 10 subfamilies (homology >55%).
 CYP enzymes are localized in the liver, but also in the small intestine, kidneys, lungs, and brain.
 They are embedded in the phospholipid bilayer of the endoplasmatic reticulum with a portion exposed to the cytosol.
 The crystallographic structure of several CYP enzymes has been elucidated.
 The example visualized below represents the anticoagulant drug Warfarin bound to the human cytochrome P-450 CYP2C9 enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer